 The watch face presents useful information as well as the current time.
 It appears whenever users turn on the watch’s screen or press the Home key.
-Because users see the watch face most often, it should both provide useful information and satisfy the user's design tastes.
-Although only one watch face can be used at a time, users can switch their watch face regularly.
+Because users see the watch face most often, it should provide both useful information and satisfaction of the user's design tastes.
+Although only one watch face can be used at a time, users can switch their watch face manually.

 Widgets deliver the key features of your app to users on a single screen.
 Users can check information or perform simple tasks on widgets without opening an app.
-They access widgets by swiping to the left or rotating the bezel to the right on the watch face.
+They access widgets by swiping to the left or rotating the bezel clockwise.
 You can have multiple widgets for different features of your app.

-Notifications inform users of your app’s events in a quick and glanceable way.
+Notifications inform users of your app’s events quickly and at a glance.
 Users can receive notifications to stay updated even when not interacting directly with the watch.
-They can access notifications by swiping to the right or rotating the bezel to the left.
+They can access notifications by swiping to the right or rotating the bezel counterclockwise.
 You can customize elements of notifications to match your app’s content.